Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 The datasets are not included in the repository.

-We use two datasets for different purposes.
+I use two datasets for different purposes.

 ### RSNA Pneumonia Detection Challenge

-The RSNA Pneumonia Detection Challenge is the main dataset used for detector training, validation and evaluation.
+The RSNA Pneumonia Detection Challenge is the main dataset I use for detector training, validation and evaluation.

 Official source: